API Security Testing: Types, Best Practices & Tools

 Software Composition Analysis

-Software Composition Analysis (SCA) tools look at the dependency tree of your application and match this against a database of known vulnerabilities.
+Software Composition Analysis (SCA) tools look at the dependency tree of your application and match this against a database of known vulnerabilities in software components in your project.
 Using these tools, you would be alerted if your application or API uses a library or framework with a known vulnerability.
 With the ever-increasing use of open source in API development, these tools are essential to include in security testing.
-The limitations of SCA tools are that (1) they generally do not surface if the vulnerability is actually exploitable within your API, and (2) they only capture open-source vulnerabilities, not security bugs your team may have introduced.
+The limitations of SCA tools are that (1) they generally do not surface if the vulnerability is exploitable within your API, and (2) they only capture open-source vulnerabilities, not security bugs your team may have introduced.

 What to Look for in API Security Testing Vendors

-When evaluating tools to run security tests against your APIs, there are many options out there.
+When evaluating tools to run security tests against your APIs, numerous options are available.
 It can be challenging to understand what tools are most effective for your particular team and use case.
+When evaluating API security testing vendors, it is crucial to ensure that they offer the necessary security controls to protect your APIs.
 Below are some criteria that you can use to evaluate API security testing vendors:

-One of the most essential aspects of API security testing is where the test will be run.
-This determines how close to the development process the testing will be.
-There are a few different ways that API security tests can be deployed.
+One of the most essential aspects of API security testing is where the automated tests will be run.
+This determines how closely the testing aligns with the development process.
+There are several ways to deploy API security tests.
 Still, typically, the preferred method is a tool that can automate testing in CI/CD and run locally for testing and debugging.
-This allows a developer to be alerted quickly (on commit or PR) if they have introduced a new vulnerability and quickly remediate it while still in the context of the code they are working on.
+This allows a developer to be alerted quickly (on commit or PR) if they have introduced a new vulnerability, and to remediate it promptly while still within the context of the code they are working on.

-Other deployment methods include external scans of production or agents that run in staging.
+Other deployment methods include external scans of production environments or agents that run in staging environments.
 While these may be satisfactory for some organizations, most companies today see the value of testing in CI/CD.

 Configuration: Explicit API Routes vs. Crawling for Discovery

 Next, it is essential to understand how the tool finds the API routes for testing.
 Legacy tooling on the market relies on an HTML spider of the application to surface API routes.
-While this may sometimes work, it often leads to missed API routes and is not ideal for use with single-page applications.
+While this approach may sometimes work, it often results in missed API routes and is not ideal for use with single-page applications.

 Other legacy tools attempt to find API routes by proxying production traffic or relying on functional tests written in QA.
 For example, WhiteHat’s new API testing tool, Intelligence Directed DAST, only runs security tests on the API routes that have custom tests built in Postman.

-Modern tooling is configured directly for API scanning, leveraging technologies such as OpenAPI Specification or the GraphQL introspection end point.
+Modern tooling is configured directly for API scanning, leveraging technologies such as OpenAPI Specification or a GraphQL introspection endpoint to ensure adherence to published API specifications.
 This gives the security tool the information it needs to test the API for security vulnerabilities thoroughly.

 API Types Supported: REST, GraphQL, gRPC, and SOAP